 Samsung X5: Familiar yet totally different

 On the inside, it’s totally different, however.
 This is the first portable SSD I’ve reviewed that uses an NVMe SSDs instead of mSATA.
-In fact, it uses the Samsung SSD 970 Evo which is the reason for its new class of performance.
+In fact, it uses the Samsung SSD 970 Evo, which is why it’s a new class of performance.

 This also means the drive has all the features of the NVMe drive, including Samsung’s Dynamic Thermal Guard technology and AES 256-bit hardware data encryption.